micmejia/bible-dump/NKJV/Luke/Luke 12.md

 But He said to him, "Man, who made Me a judge or an arbitrator over you?"

 ###### 15
-And He said to them, "Take heed and beware of [^c]covetousness, for one's life does not consist in the abundance of the things he possesses."
+And He said to them, "Take heed and beware of covetousness, for one's life does not consist in the abundance of the things he possesses."

 ###### 16
 Then He spoke a parable to them, saying: "The ground of a certain rich man yielded plentifully.